Esri/torii-provider-arcgis/README.md

 # Ember CLI Torii Provider ArcGIS

-ArcGIS authentication provider for Torii, packaged as an Ember CLI Addon.
+ArcGIS authentication provider & adapters for Torii, packaged as an Ember CLI Addon.

+## Notes
+This is beta software.
+While the provider works for both App and IFrame UX flows, the dummy (test) app does not sign out correctly when using the App flow.

 ## Usage